danieloskarsson/jsond/README.md

 JSOND's design goals were for the definitions not only to be valid JSON, but also have the same structure as the JSON structure being defined.

+JavaScript Object Notation (JSON) is a text format for the serialization of structured data.
+It is derived from the object literals of JavaScript, as defined in the ECMAScript Programming Language Standard, Third Edition [ECMA].

+JSON can represent four primitive types (strings, numbers, booleans, and null) and two structured types (objects and arrays).

+JSOND can define "four primitive types (booleans, strings, numbers, and integers) and two structured types (objects and arrays)."

+JSOND takes a pragmatic approach to define JSON.

+An object is an unordered collection of zero or more name/value pairs, where a name is a string and a value is a string, number, boolean, null, object, or array.

+An array is an ordered sequence of zero or more values.

+The terms "object" and "array" come from the conventions of JavaScript.

+JSON's design goals were for it to be minimal, portable, textual, and a subset of JavaScript.

+A name is a string.
+A value is a string, object or array.

+JSOND (JSON Definition) is a simple and elegant way to define JSON text.
+The purpose is to aim the process of defining JSON e.g. by writing it on a whiteboard or using a text editor.

+JSOND is a superset of JSON.
+This means that valid JSON text is also valid JSOND text.
+This also means that valid JSOND text is valid JSON text and can thus be parsed using any JSON parser.
+Context decides if the text is JSON or JSOND.

 :XXX

 ## Conventions Used in This Document